-Our topic of the day was his recent decision to buy a house – certainly a right time to do it.
+Our topic of the day was his recent decision to buy a house – certainly the right time to do it.
 The house was a 3-bedroom flat in the heart of Chennai and will cost him nearly Rs.50 Lakhs (which may be 3 to 5 years of his pay).
 He is going for a housing loan of nearly 90% of the property value.
-Considering normal household & living expenses the loan is likely to be repaid with in a 15 year tenure.
+Considering normal household & living expenses the loan is likely to be repaid within a 15-year tenure.

-Coming back to my friends’ discussion, I advised him first to go for a life insurance for a value greater than the housing loan value.
+Coming back to my friend’s discussion, I advised him first to go for life insurance for a value greater than the housing loan value.
 Since he has already invested in the house which will give him future returns, the life insurance should be a simple life cover with no returns.
-This way his premium for the insurance will be extremely low (few thousands per year) and it won’t be a double burden for him.
+This way his premium for the insurance will be extremely low (a few thousand per year) and it won’t be a double burden for him.
 There are some good single premium policies available now that will fit this need perfectly.
 This insurance should be his personal policy taken by him.
-This is because though his company has a good cover for his life, that will cease to exist if he loses his job (actually only at this time, the insurance becomes more significant).
+This is because though his company has a good cover for his life, that will cease to exist if he loses his job (actually at this time only, having insurance becomes important).

 - Many times, these banks try all the tricks of the trade, when it comes to collections.
-Their use of so-called “collection agents” are legendary.
-Though most of the times the Foreign Banks are forced to do this, because of their huge defaults; that alone cannot be an excuse in a democratic country.
-Many times, these are used, purely circumventing the law of the land.
+Their use of so-called “collection agents” is legendary.
+Though most of the time the Foreign Banks are forced to do this, because of their huge defaults; that alone cannot be an excuse in a democratic country.
+Many times, these are used, purely to circumvent the law of the land.

-- Also foreign banks lacks customer relationship (or what I call human touch).
-Though they have huge IT investments on the best CRM products, there is no one to talk to, when you need help.
-The fantastic personal attention, caring phone calls, stop the minute you sign on the dotted lines.
-After this it becomes “so called” system driven.
-For everything you have to call hundred different numbers and repeat the same problem statement to two hundred people.
+- Also, foreign banks lack customer relationships (or what I call human touch).
+Though they have huge IT investments in the best CRM products, there is no one to talk to, when you need help.
+The fantastic personal attention, and caring phone calls, stop the minute you sign on the dotted lines.
+After this, it becomes “so-called” system driven.
+For everything, you have to call hundred different numbers and repeat the same problem statement to two hundred people.

 In contrast to this, every nationalized bank branch has a manager, who is well trained (qualified) on banking rules and business.
-For someone to come to a manager level in a nationalized bank, it would have taken atleast two decades of banking experience, during which they would have seen different people and different scenerios.
+For someone to come to a manager level in a nationalized bank, it would have taken at least two decades of banking experience, during which they would have seen different people and different scenarios.
 In other words, they are not fresh out of college, learning now on the job.
 In almost all the branches (especially more so with branches in residential areas) the manager or deputy manager is easily accessible and tries their level best to accommodate your requests.
-Each manager serves in a bank at least for a period of two years, before getting transferred; and the clerical staffs (who you deal mostly) stay in each branch for even longer duration.
+Each manager serves in a bank at least for a period of two years, before getting transferred; and the clerical staff (who you deal with mostly) stay in each branch for an even longer duration.

-Having said the above, Foreign/Private banks are good too, when all you want is a Saving Accounts with good ATM reach and state of the art online presence.
-Above all they are good if most of the time your wants are simple products/service which can be self-serviced.
-In other words, if you have needs that hardly require a human being at the other side, these banks definitely excel nationalized banks.
+Having said the above, Foreign/Private banks are good too when all you want is a Saving account with good ATM reach and a state-of-the-art online presence.
+Above all, they are good if most of the time your wants are simple products/services which can be self-serviced.
+In other words, if you have needs that hardly require a human being on the other side, these banks definitely excel as nationalized banks.